-Due to the fact that the trees are selected in a non random way, the data obtained cannot be considered representative for the whole plot, or for the species in the region.
+Due to the fact that the trees are selected in a non-random way, the data obtained cannot be considered representative for the whole plot, or for the species in the region in a statistical sense.
+Nevertheless, time series of phenological observations of the same object over many years can characterise the recurrent development of the forest over the course of the years.

-6. Data handling
+6 Data handling

-The National Focal Centers (NFC's) are responsible for data processing, data storage and submission to the central database and also for evaluations at the national level.
+The National Focal Centres (NFC's) are responsible for data processing, data storage and submission to the central database and also for evaluations at the national level.